 Alternative honey bee nutrition: Beyond sugar syrup

-Twelve honeybee colonies were installed into a new environment, fed according to traditional and an alternative method and monitored from April-October, 2012.
+Twelve honeybee colonies were installed into a new environment, fed according to traditional and an alternative method and monitored since April 2012.
 Qualitative testing of the honey was performed to compare products.
-During the second year of the study, beekeepers/farmers were surveyed to assess interest in honey bee nutrition.
-A power point presentation was prepared as a communication on honey bee feeding practices.
-This will be offered as part of the outreach aimed to educate beekeepers and promote an effective nutritional alternative to a common practice that is detrimental to honeybee health.
+Upon completion of the study,a communication on honey bee feeding practices will be offered to educate beekeepers and promote an effective nutritional alternative to a common practice that might be detrimental to honeybee health.

 The general practice of feeding honeybees syrup made of refined sugar cane, beet sugar, HFCS or other artificial solutions, while highly economical in dearth periods of the year, fails to provide honeybees with the broad range of nutrients they might find in natural forage.
 This method of manipulating the honeybee diet is widely taught to novice beekeepers and practiced in the United States.